interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/validate_shared_operational_intent.md

 # Validate flight sharing test step

 This step verifies that a created flight is shared properly per ASTM F3548-21 by querying the DSS for flights in the area of the flight intent, and then retrieving the details from the USS if the operational intent reference is found.
-See `validate_shared_operational_intent` in [test_steps.py](test_steps.py).
+See `OpIntentValidator.expect_shared()` in [test_steps.py](test_steps.py).

-## DSS response check
+## DSS responses check

 **astm.f3548.v21.DSS0005**